carlosvouking/carlosvouking.github.io/_posts/2018-8-24-My-very-long-titanic-disaster-journey-Part-1-:-Data-Analysis.md

-#### Tackling end-to-end titanic project by screening every hidden insight and feature around the data provided for analysis.
+#### End-to-end data science project by screening every hidden insight and feature around the data provided for analysis.
 #### This trip will drive us through the  main stages of a data science project.
 #### From **Data extraction** to **Real time** integration (as API), passing by **data processing**, **data visualization** and **model prediction**.